HOW DOES THE THYROID GLAND FUNCTION?

 Thyroid antibody tests

-Antibodies are the body’s defence against infections.
+- Antibodies are the body’s defense against infections.
 They form a part of our immune system and are produced by cells called lymphocytes.